rnwolf/dbr/DEVELOPMENT_HANDOFF_SUMMARY.md

 [Link to full application Specification](specification.md)

-## 🎯 **Current Status: Ready for Step 4.3 - Time Progression API**
+## 🎯 **Current Status: Ready for Step 5.4 - Role-Based Navigation**

-We have successfully completed **Phase 1, Phase 2, Phase 3A, Phase 3B, and Phase 4A** of the DBR (Drum Buffer Rope) system using Test-Driven Development.
-The core DBR system is now fully functional with complete API layer.
-Only the final Time Progression API endpoint remains.
+We have successfully completed **Phase 1, Phase 2, Phase 3A, Phase 3B, Phase 4 (Complete Backend), Phase 5 Steps 5.1-5.3** of the DBR (Drum Buffer Rope) system using Test-Driven Development.
+The core DBR backend system is fully functional with complete API layer, professional SDK, and authentication UI.
+We are now implementing the frontend with role-based navigation.

 ## ✅ **Completed Components**